tlietz/collaborlist/README.md

 ## Showing Which List Items Are Currently Being Edited

-When a user is editing a list item, the entire list item will have a slight grey tint for all other users collaborating on that list.
+When a user is editing a `list item`, the entire `list item` will have a slight grey tint for all other users currently collaborating on the same list.

 This works by broadcasting an `editing` event between collaborators of a list.